Nu Genea: 2021–present

-«With reference to the Greek word "γενέα" (genéa), which means "birth", Nu Genea means a new birth in our consciousness, as well as a name that reflects more directly the concept of our music, which is mixing styles and sounds, that throughout history have touched the Gulf of Naples, and give them a new birth.
-This slight variation of letters has considerably changed the meaning and reconciles us to the primary goal that our music wants to reach».
+"With reference to the Greek word "γενέα" (genéa), which means "birth," Nu Genea means a new birth in our consciousness, as well as a name that reflects more directly the concept of our music, which is mixing styles and sounds, that throughout history have touched the Gulf of Naples, and give them a new birth.
+This slight variation of letters has considerably changed the meaning and reconciles us to the primary goal that our music wants to reach."

-In the same year, they collaborated with french singer Celia Kameni and published the single Marechià and signed a contract with the label Carosello Records.
+In the same year, they collaborated with French singer Celia Kameni and published the single Marechià and signed a contract with the label Carosello Records.

 On 5 May 2022, the duo started an international tour across Italian and European festivals.
-On 13 May 2022 they published the album Bar Mediterraneo under NG Records licensed by Carosello Records.
+On 13 May 2022, they published the album Bar Mediterraneo under NG Records licensed by Carosello Records.

+In Spring 2026, the group released a new album titled, "People of the Moon," taking a different direction from previous work and incorporating many different languages.